 Liver Tumor Clinic

 The Liver Tumor Clinic at Dartmouth-Hitchcock is the only clinic of its kind in Northern New England.
-Our goal is diagnose, and develop a treatment plan for those with primary liver lesions in one trip to Dartmouth-Hitchcock.
+Our goal is to diagnose and develop a treatment plan for those with primary liver lesions in one trip to Dartmouth-Hitchcock.

 The clinic's interdisciplinary approach helps to ensure that difficult diagnoses and treatment options are shared with you appropriately.
 The clinic includes specialists in: